uwescience/DSSG2023-Groundwater/notebooks-and-markdowns/02-Data You Need for Groundwater Analysis.md

 #  Unraveling the Mystery of Groundwater Measurement

 Traditionally, governmental bodies and water agencies relied on [in situ measurement](https://www.usgs.gov/faqs/how-can-i-find-depth-water-table-specific-location#:~:text=The%20most%20reliable%20method%20of,placing%20electric%20or%20acoustic%20probes.)  to monitor groundwater in the U.S. However, such approach has several limitations:
-- Groundwater can only be monitored in places where monitoring wells are available, making wells drilled on private property difficult to monitor[^1].
+- Groundwater can only be monitored in places where monitoring wells are available, making wells drilled on private property [difficult to monitor](https://grace.jpl.nasa.gov/applications/groundwater/).
-- Drilling monitoring wells can be time consuming and costly across large areas[^2].
+- Drilling monitoring wells can be [time consuming and costly across large areas](https://nap.nationalacademies.org/read/25754/).

 Scientists have responded to these constraints by turning to space.
 More specifically, they use the Gravity Recovery and Climate Experiment (GRACE) and the Gravity Recovery and Climate Experiment Follow-On (GRACE-FO) data collected by NASA.
 These datasets track changes in terrestrial water storage around the globe, encompassing water found in lakes, rivers, soil, snowpack, and underground aquifers.
 By combining GRACE with other datasets that provide measurements on soil moisture, snowpack, and surface water, we can create estimates of groundwater anamolies.